purgatoryforcookies/stackZ/README.md

 # StackZ

 Are you struggling to keep up how did that one of your dozen projects started up again?
-Was this project configurable with .env-file, or did I use EXPORT's in the beginning commands?
+Was this project configurable with .env-file, or did I use EXPORT's in the beginning of commands?
 What differrent services needs to be up?
 I must have written it out in somewhere...
 I hope.

 StackZ is a developer tool which purpose is to answer above mentioned questions.
 Most of them atleast.